rvermeulen/codeql-workshop-control-flow-java/README.md

 ```

 The `someAction` method access is reachable from an `initialize` method access.
-This probably means that the solution to exercise 5 will not find this incorrect use, which is the case for our solution to exercise 5.
+This means that the solution to exercise 5 will not find this incorrect use, which is the case for our solution to exercise 5.

 To ensure that all accesses of the method `someAction` are preceded by an `initialize` access we can make use of the [dominator](https://en.wikipedia.org/wiki/Dominator_(graph_theory)) concept from graph theory.
 A node **dominates** another node if every path from the _entry node_ to a node _m_ must go through node _n_.